ststas/ststas/README.md

 - 🌱 Currently learning React.

+- ⚡ Fun facts about me
+In the past: world famous DJ... and cook at Michelin star restaurant :)

-Don't hesitate to contact me in case of any collaboration.
+Don't hesitate to contact me in case of collaboration.

-It the past: world famous DJ... :)

 <!--
 **ststas/ststas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.